-When we do a plan reassessment, we check if your plan needs to change.
+When we do a plan reassessment, we check to see if the supports in your plan still work well for you.

 Rapid Antigen Tests (RATs)

 A RAT is a test you can do yourself to find out if you have COVID-19.